 What does the Word of God say about the Apostle Paul and the Law of Moses?
 It says he “marched to”, kept in step with” and “directed his life to guard, observe and not violate” the Law of Moses, and this is declared decades after the ascension of Jesus.

-Now, regarding those rumors that Paul taught others to forsake the Law of Moses and to not circumcise the male children; these were false accusations according to the Holy Spirit inspired Word of God (See my blog “Zealous for the Law”).
+Regarding those rumors that Paul taught others to forsake the Law of Moses and to not circumcise the male children; these were also false accusations according to the Holy Spirit inspired Word of God (See my blog “Zealous for the Law“).

-However, these “false accusations” regarding Paul here in Acts chapter 21 are being taught as “true accusations” regarding Paul by today’s mainstream Christian church.
+However, these “false accusations” regarding Paul here in Acts chapter 21 are either ignored or are being taught as “true accusations“ by mainstream teachers.

 Not only does the Word of God state that Paul did not teach against circumcision nor against the Law of Moses, but the Holy Spirit inspired Word of God states that Paul himself was living his life observing the Law of Moses when James spoke these words!

-Yet, the mainstream Christian church of today teaches that Paul taught that the Law was abolished and done away with.
+Yet, the mainstream Christian church has for centuries and still is teaching that Paul taught that the Law was abolished and done away with.

-The current church doctrine teaches the opposite of what the Word of God teaches.
+The current mainstream doctrine teaches the opposite of what the Word of God teaches.
 Why?

 What does the text say?